mattgruenke/boleo/README.md

 docs package from the [releases](https://github.com/mattgruenke/boleo/releases) section of the Github page.

+### Header Files ###

 Details are distributed among the respective header files, with usage examples often appearing in the file descriptions, themselves.
+The public header files
+are:

 * error_handling.hpp - exception-related utilities.
 * config.hpp - utilities for working with TangoConfig.